-Job Title Name Responsibilities Acoustician TBC Oversee all terrestrial noise and vibration monitoring and reporting.
-Environmental Manager Craig Hynd Day-to-day responsibilities for noise and vibration compliance.
+Job Title Responsibilities Acoustician Oversee all terrestrial noise and vibration monitoring and reporting.
+Environmental Manager Day-to-day responsibilities for noise and vibration compliance.

-A suitably qualified Acoustician, who is a current member of the Institute of Acoustics, will be employed to oversee all terrestrial noise and vibration monitoring and reporting.
+A current member of the Institute of Acoustics, has been employed to oversee all terrestrial noise and vibration monitoring and reporting.